p-zany/nixos-cursor-server/README.md

 ```

 ### `postPatch`
-The goal of this project is to make Cursor server work with NixOS, anything more is outside of the scope of the project, but if you want additional things to be done, you can use this hook to run a shell script after the patching is done.
+The goal of this project is to make Windsurf server work with NixOS, anything more is outside of the scope of the project, but if you want additional things to be done, you can use this hook to run a shell script after the patching is done.

 ```nix
 {